 These are the most frequently asked questions we receive from our members.
 We will periodically update and add new topics of interest, so please check back often.

 F: (303) 830-2973

-Information and schedules on ServSafe Classes can be found on the CRA calendar.
+Information about upcoming ServSafe classes can be found on the CRA events calendar.

-ServSafe Food Safety® Program Training and Certification Classes are $140 per student forCRA members and $180 per student for non-members.
-The Manager Certification course is a 1-day immersion course, offering basic food safety concepts.
-This program has a certification exam; passage of the exam is acceptable in 95% of American jurisdictions with a training requirement.
+ServSafe Food Safety® Program Training and Certification Classes cost $140 per student forCRA member restaurants (and $180 per student for non-member restaurants).
+The Manager Certification course is a one-day immersion course, offering basic food safety concepts.
+This program has a certification exam; passage of the exam is acceptable in 95% of U.S. jurisdictions with a training requirement.

-ServSafe Alcohol® classes are 4 hours long and are $40 per student for CRA members and $55 per student for non-members.
-The purpose of the ServSafe Alcohol® is to ensure that servers, bartenders and managers have the information they need to understand and implement the skills of responsible service.
+ServSafe Alcohol® classes are four hours long and cost $40 per student for CRA member restaurants (and $55 per student for non-member restaurants).
+The purpose of the ServSafe Alcohol® program is to ensure that servers, bartenders, and managers have the information they need to understand and implement the skills of responsible service.
 Participants should leave the program confident in their ability to make sound decisions and handle potentially intoxicated guests.
 A workbook is provided as a reference tool for your operation.

-Vendor (Associate) membership is calculated by number of employees.
+Vendor (Associate) membership is calculated by the number of employees.

 For more information or to join, click here.